devadvance/terminalcheatsheet/guides/basic-web-server-macos-linux.md

 ## Introduction

 If you are working on webpages or other web content, you may need a easy and quick way to start a basic web server.
-This guide will teach you a simple Python command to start
+This guide will teach you a simple Python command to start a basic web server on your computer.

-This guide is intended to teach you the basics of interacting with a REST API using [curl](https://github.com/curl/curl).
 If you are an advanced user who already has experience with terminal, this guide is less useful.
 As you follow these instructions, keep in mind that your computer's files and folders likely will be different from the samples.

 ## Prerequisites